jonathanraftery/bullhorn-rest-client/README.md

 ]);
 ```

+By default, the client will use an EnvironmentCredentialsProvider, which will
+look in the environment variables listed above for credentials.
+The variables
+used can be changed by constructing an EnvironmentCredentialsProvider with
+the other variables.

 ### Auth Data Stores
 API session data needs persisted in a data store.
 By default, the client
 will use a local JSON file for this store, but custom stores can be used.